Beowulf: A 'superhero story' and its enduring appeal

 As Prof Burn says, the Danes "see it as their poem as well".

-The professor of English, media and drama was involved in a 2015 project as part of which workshops were held, challenging students of all ages to transform the story of Beowulf into a video game.
+The professor of English, media and drama was involved in a 2015 project, Playing Beowulf, as part of which workshops were held, challenging students of all ages to transform the story of Beowulf into a video game.

 Digital Arts Research Education - a partnership between organisations including University College London, the British Library and Game City - worked with five schools in London, primary school pupils in Nottingham, a drama group in Sydney, Australia, and PhD students at UCL.